isomerpages/isomerpages-govtech/media/technews/_posts/2020-08-05-how-tech-is-bringing-this-year-ndp-to-you.md

 That aside, there are also quite a few fringe activities unique to this year’s celebrations.
 Use the map to see what’s near you.
 Some of these include:

-*Heritage and Culture light up*.
+**Heritage and Culture light up**.
 10 national monuments and arts and cultural institutions will be illuminated in red and white.
 Great for pictures!

-*Museum and Heritage Institution Open House Weekends*.
+**Museum and Heritage Institution Open House Weekends**.
 Great opportunity to take stock of how far we’ve come – and inspiration for ideas on how to move forward.

-*The Flag of Unity*.
-A massive display of over 10,000 Singapore flags.
+**The Flag of Unity.
+A massive display of over 10,000 Singapore flags**.
 This one’s at Siloso beach, so technically, you won’t need our map for it. 😂

 ![NDP 2020](/images/technews/ndp-part1.png)